As much as I love General Tso's Chicken, I love this Cauliflower version even more. Here's what we've got going on here...

 Make the General Tso's Sauce:

-- Add 1 tbsp chili garlic sauce, soy sauce (or Tamari) , sugar, vinegar, sesame oil, and ¼ cup vegetable broth or water to a small bowl.
+- Add 1 tablespoon chili garlic sauce, soy sauce (or Tamari) , sugar, vinegar, sesame oil, and ¼ cup vegetable broth or water to a small bowl.
 Stir, and set near the stovetop.

 - Stir the cornstarch into the remaining ¼ cup vegetable broth or water.
 Set near the stovetop.